Fuco1/smartparens/README.md

 * `"some | word"`, user hits `"`, result: `"some \"|\" word"`
 * `"some | word"`, user types `\"`, result: `"some \"|\" word"` (the quote is not escaped again)

+If you select a region where both ends are inside a string and wrap it with quotes, the quotes are automatically escaped (the `><` characters mark beginning and end of the region respectively):

+    "here is some >|long< string"   -> "here is some \"|long\" string" "youcan>quote<|insidewordstoo"  -> "youcan\"quote\"|insidewordstoo"

+If you select a region where both ends are *not* inside a string and wrap it with quotes, all unescaped quotes inside the region are automatically escaped.

+    >This is "some" text<|              -> "This is \"some\" text"|
+    >"also" works "with" more words<|   -> "\"also\" works \"with\" more words"|

 It's best if you try this feature during actual editing to see if you like it or not.
-Please post suggestions.
-Also, there are some corner cases where the behaviour might not be expected, but they are so rare that fixing them is not a priority right now.
-However, if you find any suspicious behaviour do not hesitate to report it.
+Please post suggestions and heuristics for making this even more pleasant (for example heuristics that guess if I want to close the un-closed string, such as `"Do i want to insert quote here or escape|`).
+If you find any suspicious behaviour do not hesitate to report it.

 Navigation
 ==========